waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ## Preparing an example for edge

-In order to better illustrate progress through each of these stages, we'll prepare the following example for edge over the next few sections.
+In order to illustrate progress through each of these stages, we'll start with a concrete code example and iterate on it over the next few sections.

+In practice, _lots_ of work goes into the data and model selection step.
+For now, we'll assume that groundwork has already been done and we've settled on the following code snippit to start with.

 ```python
 import numpy as np